When Verbal “Tee-Ups” Are Given – Beware!

 As this relates and impacts business communications, “Awareness about image management is increased any time people put things into print, such as in email or on social networks,” says Jessica Moore, department chair and assistant professor at the College of Communication at Butler University, Indianapolis.
 “Thus people often make caveats to their statements that function as a substitute for vocalized hedges.”
 And people practice this hedging—whether in writing or in speech—largely unconsciously, Dr. Pennebaker says.
 “We are emotionally distancing ourselves from our statement, without even knowing it,” he says.

 Objectively, we all have our own set of verbal idiosyncrasies.
-We pause at certain moments, use vernacular that is confusing to some, fill in a sentence with extra words, or qualify a statement to make it sounds more honest.
+We pause at certain moments, use vernacular that is confusing to some, fill in a sentence with extra words, or qualify a statement to make it sound more honest.
 Most people often use “tee-ups” before a conversation starts that attempts to evade the consequences of the oncoming comment.

 Beware Of These Statements